The first step in working up to your first pull up is by using the negative pull up.

 Negative pull ups are a fantastic upper body exercise that will build up your grip strength, muscle mass, and strength quickly.

-When I first struggled to do reps, abusing the pull ups negative was the answer for building up the strength necessary to do them.
+When I first struggled to do reps, abusing the negative pull up was the answer for building up the strength necessary to do them.

-From there, I went on to do over 18 pull-ups at a bodyweight of 275 lbs.
+From there, I went on to do my first pull up, and then advanced to over 18 pull ups at a bodyweight of 275 lbs.
 That was a huge accomplishment for me and something I’m proud of!

 Let’s get into the article!
 Here we go!

 - 2 Proper Form For A Negative Pull Up

 - 4 Using The Negative Pull Up In Your Training Program